-Doug Horolez is a talentless boy hopelessly in love with his only friend, E. Summerson.
+Protagonist Doug Horolez is a talentless boy hopelessly in love with his only friend, E. Summerson.
 That’s the good news.
-When E.’s sister is murdered in the woods behind town, Doug joins a group of local pariahs—led by an ill and eerily charismatic boy—to solve the girl's mysterious death and to prove his devotion.
+When E.’s sister is murdered in the woods behind town, Doug joins a group of junior high pariahs—led by an ill and eerily charismatic boy—to solve the girl's mysterious death and to prove his devotion.
 But as bonds within the group deepen, their methods become cultish and vengeful.
 Doug must then find his voice and act according to his conscience before the price to be loved becomes unspeakable violence.

 Into That Good Night is a coming-of-age novel and literary thriller that investigates recurrent mysteries—loss, loneliness, and the precarious desire to belong.

 “Levis Keltner has given us a smart, engaging, and gracefully written story, full of surprises, beautifully plotted, and peopled by fascinating and complicated characters.
 I was spellbound from start to finish, and I cannot imagine a reader who would not be as completely enthralled as I was.
 What a truly wonderful book this is.”

 —Tim O'Brien, National Book Award winner and author of The Things They Carried

 “If The Breakfast Club were a witchy murder mystery, you’d have Into That Good Night.
 With his shocking awareness of human nature and the forces that propel us through the dark absurdity of life, Levis Keltner will make you laugh, cry, and shudder in fear at the horrors we are all capable of.”